Are your materials limiting your safety and sustainability performance?

 Register to watch the on-demand webinar with Q&A:

-Janie Wierzbicki, Research & Development Engineer for Fiber Product Development, Porex
+Janie Wierzbicki, Research & Development Engineer at Porex

 Janie Wierzbicki is a Research & Development Engineer for Fiber Product Development at Porex.
 Since joining Porex after the acquisition of Essentra Porous Technologies in 2014, Janie has held a variety of roles focusing new customer and application development, technical sales, application engineering and program management.
 Ms. Wierzbicki has global market experience in technical and commercial development and fiber manufacturing and converting technologies.
 Janie has her Bachelor’s in Chemical and Life Science Engineering from Virginia Commonwealth University.